daemonblade/freebsd-eclipse/README.md

 * `linux.x86_64` => `freebsd.amd64`
 * `linux.ppc64le` => `freebsd.powerpc64`

-Some modules have been disabled as they involve updates to a maven repository.
-Some tests have been disabled as they won't compile.
+The following modules have been disabled as they involve maven repository updates or are uncompilable tests.
-* org.eclipse.swt.tests
 * tests/org.eclipse.swt.tests.gtk
 * eclipse-junit-tests
 * eclipse.platform.repository